NeurodataWithoutBorders/nwb_hackathons/HCK12_2022_Remote/projects/README.md

 1. Type `YourProjectName/README.md`
 1. Paste the previously copied content of project template page into your new `README.md`
 1. Update at least your project's **title**, **key investigators**, and **project description** sections
-1. Add a link to your project to the "Assigned Projects" section in the project list of [projects](PROJECTS.md)
+1. Add a section with the title of your project to the  [Project GoogleDoc](https://docs.google.com/document/d/e/2PACX-1vQnXlTmqSpKagTF9ObzZKFPw5rWbQzJVlyZlayH-xJ_To-LrYN-IuVjGeEWfW9cd_DY3GQq5uXcExRj/pub) and include a link to your project page so that other teams can easily find your project.

 Note: some steps above may require creating a [pull request](https://help.github.com/articles/creating-a-pull-request/) until your account is given write access.